Zischa/RT2-Assignment2/README.md

 # RT2-Assignment2

-This repository contains the source code and configuration for **RT2 Assignment 2**, part of the Robotics and Intelligent Systems course.
-The project focuses on developing and integrating ROS-based nodes to control a robot in a simulated environment.
+This repository contains the source code and configuration for **RT2 Assignment 2**, part of the Research Track 2 course.
+The project focuses on developing and integrating ROS-based nodes to control a robot in a simulated environment on Jupyter Notebooks.

 ## Project Overview